lnvglr/character-diversion/character-diversion.md

 </script>
 ```

 One particularly appealing concept is the atomic design system.
 It is constructed from atoms, which form molecules, which in turn form organisms which live in templates and pages.
-In a UI context a button and a text input field can be understood as atoms and when put together to a search field they become a molecule
+In a UI context a button and a text input field can be understood as atoms and when put together to a search field they become a molecule.
+This molecule of a search field can be embeded into the organism of a header, side-by-side with a logo atom and a main-menu molecule.
+This organism of a header can live in a template or a page.

 #### Node.js CMS